ngasull/well-auction/README.md

 * `\wellauction attach` to create or update an auction house by adding the type of item you're holding in your hand on sale.
 Creates the shop inside the block you're looking at (right-click to open).
 * `\wellauction detach` to update an auction house by detaching the type of item you're holding in your hand from sales.
 A shop without sales is removed.
+* `\wellauction preset` to attach a preset of items to an Auction House.
+Presets are configured in presets.yml.
+Creates the shop inside the block you're looking at (right-click to open).
 * `\wellauction remove` to remove an auction house from the block you're looking at.
 * `\wellauction list` lists the auction houses that exist.